Dupeshway/GroupProject/createdb/README.md

 Parse your data from genbank file, files found in createdb: ../GroupProject/tree/master/createdb:

+i) The Genbank file to be parsed is 'trimmed_chrom_8.txt' with a total of 286 genbank records (down from ~325)

-i) All functions are called and run in the file parsing_suite.py.
+ii) All functions are called and run in the file parsing_suite.py.
 Run the entire script to fully parse your data.

-ii) All files to be opened for reading and writing are specified in config.py
+iii) All files to be opened for reading and writing are specified in config.py

 NOTE: Functions within the following classes were called to parse the data:
 Cleaning_data from cleaning_data.py as cl